Trump Signed an Executive Order to Block State AI Laws. Here’s What We Know So Far.

 What Will Trump’s Executive Order Do?

-First, the order targets state regulations, which the president deems “cumbersome legislation” that’s holding back AI companies.
+First, the order targets state laws, which the order deems “cumbersome regulation” that’s holding back AI companies.
 The following steps would be taken to eliminate any state law related to AI:

-- Requiring the Secretary of Commerce to evaluate all state laws and identify the ones that could impede American AI dominance.
+• Requiring the Secretary of Commerce to evaluate all state laws and identify the ones that could impede American AI dominance.
+This includes laws that “require AI models to alter their truthful outputs,” echoing earlier attempts from the Trump administration to prevent what it calls “woke AI.”

-Second, the order calls for the Special Advisor for AI and Crypto and the Director of the Office of Legislative Affairs to draft a “legislative recommendation” that would create a “uniform Federal regulatory framework for AI.”
+The order also calls for the Special Advisor for AI and Crypto and the Director of the Office of Legislative Affairs to draft a “legislative recommendation” that would create a “uniform Federal regulatory framework for AI” that “preempts” any conflicting state AI laws, unless those laws pertain to matters like child safety protections, AI infrastructure or government procurement or use of AI.
 Of course, Trump would review this act and decide whether to give it his final stamp of approval.

 What’s Been the Response to a Possible Executive Order So Far?

-Not surprisingly, Trump’s potential executive order has received harsh criticism from the other side of the aisle.
-Ed Markey (D-MA), Amy Klobuchar (D-MN) and Cory Booker (D-NJ) are just a few of the Democratic senators who have spoken out against the order, blasting the president for disregarding demands for AI guardrails while neglecting more meaningful AI initiatives, including funding for AI research.
+Not surprisingly, Trump’s executive order has received harsh criticism from Democrats.
+Ed Markey (D-MA), Amy Klobuchar (D-MN) and Cory Booker (D-NJ) are just a few politicians who have spoken out against the order, blasting the president for disregarding demands for AI guardrails while neglecting more meaningful AI initiatives, including funding for AI research

-What is surprising is the resistance Trump has faced from his own party.
-U.S. Senator Josh Hawley (R-MO) and former U.S. Representative Marjorie Taylor Greene (R-GA) have decried attempts to block state AI regulations, citing states’ rights.
-Governor DeSantis has added his own critiques as well, arguing that only Congress has the power to pass a federal regulation that overrides state laws, and that an executive order would undermine states’ ability to uphold children’s online safety, intellectual property rights and data center security.
+What is surprising is the resistance the president has faced from his own party.
+U.S. Senator Josh Hawley (R-MO) and former U.S. Representative Marjorie Taylor Greene (R-GA) have decried Trump’s attempts to block state AI regulations, citing states’ rights.
+Governor DeSantis has added his own critiques as well, arguing that only Congress has the power to pass a federal regulation that overrides state laws, and that an executive order would undermine states’ ability to uphold children’s online safety, intellectual property rights and data center security

 Perhaps even more alarming for Trump is the scathing takes delivered by Steve Bannon, his former chief political strategist and a key thinker in the Make America Great Again (MAGA) movement.
 On his podcast, Bannon has openly criticized attempts to add a provision to the NDAA banning state AI regulations, even summarizing broader efforts to accelerate American AI development as “corporatism.”

-This conservative pushback reveals that there are not just disagreements among Republicans, but also possible fissures forming within Trump’s MAGA coalition — a problem that couldn’t come at a worse time for Trump as midterm season nears.
+This conservative pushback reveals that there are not just disagreements among Republicans, but also possible fissures forming within Trump’s MAGA coalition — a problem that couldn’t come at a worse time for Trump as the 2026 midterms near.

 How Could an AI Executive Order Affect the Midterms?